 S. Lothlórien loc.
 “Dreamflower, (lit.)
 Lórien of the Blossom”

 The full name of Lórien, loosely translated by Treebeard as “Dreamflower” (LotR/467), more accurately “Lórien of the Blossom” (RC/300).
 This name is a combination of loth “flower” with its shorter name Lórien (SA/loth, PE17/48).
-The translation “Dreamflower” alluded to the Quenya name that inspired it: Q. Lórien “*Land of Dreams” (PE17/48).
+The translation “Dreamflower” alluded to the Quenya name that inspired it: Q. Lórien “*Dream Lands” (PE17/48).

 |loth||“flower, single blossom; inflorescence, head of small flowers”||✧ PE17/48; SA/loth; SI/Lórien²; UTI/Lothlórien|